sandeep9889/dragon_pridiction_estate/README.md

            it work good because its show less error and show good prediction
          ----- i build a model a name as  dragon.joblib

+------- go open the file in jupyter or google colab notebook dragon_pridictor.ipynb